Jayden-Chiu/MaskMonitor/README.md

 # Features

-Users can use their live webcam footage or upload an video and Mask Monitor will detect and output if a person:
+Users can use their live webcam footage or upload a video and Mask Monitor will detect and output if a person:
 * Has their mask on correctly (Green Square)
 * Has their mask on incorrectly (Blue Square)
 * Has no mask on at all (Red Square)